 LastPass alternatives – our TOP-3 choices

-If you’re using the free version of LastPass password manager, you should be prepared for some unpleasant changes in the near future.
-Starting March 16, 2021, you’ll be able to use this service only on a single type of device: mobile devices or computers.
+If you’re using the free version of LastPass password manager, you should've heard some unpleasant recent changes.
+Starting March 16, 2021, users of LastPass are able to use the service only on a single type of device: mobile devices or computers.

 For this reason, many people are on the lookout for alternatives to LastPass, and we’re here to make this search easier by providing a list of the best choices for both mobile and desktop devices.